 AddressUnknownStreetError: An exact street name match could not be found

-See ErrorMessages.xls (a Separate Document)
+See Appendix B for a list of common error messages.

 What if the address will not validate (success)?

 Even if an address will not validate, it may still be usable in a GetTax calculation.
 The GetTax method does not require a full street address to be able to accurately determine taxing jurisdictions.
 While a fully validated street address is always better and more accurate, taxing jurisdictions can usually be unambiguously determined if, at a minimum, city, state and zip code are provided (and at least 2/3 are valid).